It’s rambling time!!!

 -Overall Interest

--Character selection (Snake Eyes has 50+ versions, most starting from 2002)
+-Character selection (Snake Eyes has 50+ versions, most

 -QUANTITY produced